Willson Contreras Player Props: Cardinals vs. Nationals

-Willson Contreras -- .147 average over his past 10 games -- will be in action for the St. Louis Cardinals against the Washington Nationals, with MacKenzie Gore on the mound, on June 20 at 7:05 PM ET.
+The St. Louis Cardinals, including Willson Contreras (.366 on-base percentage in past 10 games, 63 points above season-long percentage), battle starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Wednesday at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Nationals.
+In his most recent appearance, he racked up two extra-base hits (3-for-4 with two doubles and two RBI) against the Nationals.

 Willson Contreras Game Info & Props vs. the Nationals